DIS Housing Code of Conduct

 - DIS reserves the right to do maintenance or provide IT support at DIS buildings and housing locations between the hours of 8:00 and 17:00.
 This includes the right to enter your room for a cleaning check by your Community Advisor or a DIS staff member during the semester, as well as a final room check before departure at the end of the semester.

 - Consumption of alcohol should not conflict with the quiet hours of your residence or Homestay.
-Please see our Alcohol and Drug Safety Policy for more information regarding alcohol in Denmark.
+Please see our Alcohol and Drug Safety Policy for more information regarding alcohol in Denmark and Sweden.

 - In general, overnight guests are not allowed in your DIS housing.
 Specific agreements are sometimes made between hosts and students (this is up to you and your host).
 Students are responsible for ensuring their guests also abide by the rules outlined on this page.